gcalmettes/nosTRIdamus/README.md

 # nosTRIdamus

-IronMan Triathlon race recommender system
+Don't know which IronMan race to do?

+Stay tuned, I'm working on a solution ;)